 Through the help of the firm, I am now gaining my qualifications to become a Financial Life Planner and I am enjoying my studies for this.
 Although, I have not been personally affected by Dementia, I was really grateful for the opportunity to become a part of the Memory Café.
 I think it’s an amazing charity helping those in need, along with their carers and loved ones.
 I look forward to supporting the charity and being part of the team, who have been so very welcoming.

 Advisor - Andy Francis (Website and social media)

 In 2005 I become involved with one of the first memory cafes in the westcountry and seeing the need I started building the first UK online Memory Cafe Directory.
 In 2016 this had grown considerably and the model was then taken on by the Alzheimers Society.

-Having worked for some time with Jim Delves and the late David Light I then became involved with the Devon Memory Cafe Consortium and to this day have assisted in supporting the great work done by the DMCC and creating the continued presence on social media and the internet.
+Having worked for some time with the late Jim Delves and David Light I then became involved with the Devon Memory Cafe Consortium and to this day have assisted in supporting the great work done by the DMCC and creating the continued presence on social media and the internet.